KenKundert/inform/README.rst

    Specifies the string used to join the unnamed arguments. end = '\\n':
-   Specifies a string to append to the message. file = stdout:
+   Specifies a string to append to the message. wrap = False:
+   Specifies whether message should be wrapped. *wrap* may be True, in which case the default width of 70 is used.
+Alternately, you may specify the desired width.
+The wrapping occurs on the final message after the arguments have been joined. culprit = *None*:
+   A string that is added to the beginning of the message that identifies the culprit (the object for which the problem being reported was found).
+May also be a collection of strings, in which case they are joined with *culprit_sep* (default is ', '). file = stdout:
    The destination stream (a file pointer). flush = *False*:
-   Whether the message should flush the destination stream (not available in python2). culprit = *None*:
+   Whether the message should flush the destination stream (not available in python2).

-   A string that is added to the beginning of the message that identifies the culprit (the object for which the problem being reported was found).
-May also be a collection of strings, in which case they are joined with '.'. hanging = *True*:
-   Indicates hanging indentation should be used when outputting multi-line message with headers or culprits.
+Here is an example that demonstrates the wrap and composite culprit features.

+..  code-block:: python

+   >>> value = -1
+   >>> error(
+   ...
+'Encountered illegal value',
+   ...     value,
+   ...     'when filtering.
+Consider regenerating data again.', ...     culprit=('input.data', 32), wrap=True,
+   ... )
+   myprog error: input.data, 32:
+       Encountered illegal value -1 when filtering.
+Consider regenerating data again.

 Utilities